VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 <div class="alert is-helpful">

-Only call `RouterModule.forRoot()` in the root `AppRoutingModule` (or the `AppModule` if that's where you register top level application routes).
+Only call `RouterModule.forRoot()` in the root `AppRoutingModule` (or the `AppModule` if that's where you register top-level application routes).
 In any other module, you must call the `RouterModule.forChild()` method to register additional routes.

 </div>